Click below to watch the video or scroll down for a full transcript of the conversation.

-Rick – Yeah kind of a jack and the bean stalk situation, remember? (laughing) He sold the family cow for a handful of beans and the bands turned out to be Magic.
+Rick – Yeah kind of a jack and the bean stalk situation, remember? (laughing) He sold the family cow for a handful of beans and the beans turned out to be magic.

 Rick – Then of course the whole thing really took off practically overnight.
 I was wondering I was hearing you say you made the film and you put it up on the internet and it really took off but how did you monetize that?